Rise and fall of the mighty elephants

 This happened to be an elephant, and the servant, who took his master’s order literally, ordered the elephant to hand over his head.

-Ganesh and other Hindu gods are described in depth on the page Religion: Hinduism.
+Other Hindu gods are described on the page Religion: Hinduism.

-Khmer relief at Banteay Srei, Angkor, Cambodia, depicting Indra, the Hindu rain god, riding on his three-headed elephant Airavata.
+Khmer relief at Banteay Srei, Angkor, Cambodia, depicting Indra, the Hindu rain god, riding on his 3-headed elephant Airavata.
 (Photo copyright © by Kaj Halberg)

 Crimson dye has been brought as an offering to this Ganesh sculpture in Kathmandu, Nepal.
 (Photo copyright © by Kaj Halberg)

-Khmer relief at Banteay Srei, Angkor, depicting a scene from the Hindu legend Fire in the Kandava Forest, with horror-stricken people and animals.
-This legend is releated in detail on the page Religion: Hinduism.
+This Khmer relief at Banteay Srei, Angkor, Cambodia, depicts a scene from the Hindu legend Fire in the Kandava Forest, with horror-stricken people and animals.
+This legend is releated in depth on the page Religion: Hinduism.
 (Photo copyright © by Kaj Halberg)

-Marble relief, depicting a woman and elephants, in a Hindu temple, Karna Mata Mandir, Deshnok, Rajasthan, India.
+This marble relief in the Hindu temple Karna Mata Mandir, Deshnok, Rajasthan, India, depicts a woman and elephants.
 (Photo copyright © by Kaj Halberg)

-This relief at Borobodur, a Buddhist temple in Yogyakarta, Indonesia, is depicting Siddharta’s mother, Queen Maya.
-This grand temple was erected in the 8th Century A.D.
+This relief at Borobodur, a gigantic Buddhist temple complex in Yogyakarta, Indonesia, depicts Siddharta’s mother, Queen Maya, together with an elephant.
+These grand temples were erected in the 8th Century A.D.
 (Photo copyright © by Kaj Halberg)

 This Buddhist mythical creature, a horned elephant with lion teeth, adorns the Jokhang Temple in Lhasa, Tibet. – This temple is described on the page Travel episodes – Tibet 1987: Tibetan summer.
 (Photo copyright © by Kaj Halberg)